 - Pinterest tribes, group boards, communities.

 - Twitter, Twitter group chats.

 - Affiliate marketing.

 But even with the above, you can't be lazy or spammy.
 In addition, there may be services and tools that will help you do the above more effectively and professionally, whether that be monthly fees or site membership * costs.

 T.V commercials give the impression that you push a few buttons, and you then have a business website to sit back, and the money rolls in.
 Nothing further from the truth.

-Sit down with a pad a paper or any business planning (aff) guide that you works for you.
-Using my linked-to articles above, create a list of the services and features that you need and the anticipated cost.
+Sit down with a pad, a paper, or any business planning * guide that you works for you.
+Using my linked-to articles above, create a list of the services and features you need and the anticipated cost.

 Next, brainstorm how much time each day you can spend working on your new enterprise.
-Create a calendar of the tasks that need to be done and when you need to do them.
+Then, create a calendar of the tasks that need to be done and when you need to do them.
 Then have the discipline to follow through.

-If you still have questions on what is involved to succeed online, just do a search on my Blog.
-I cover pretty much every angle you need to seriously consider.
+If you still have questions on what is involved to succeed online, search my Blog.
+I cover pretty much every angle you need to consider seriously.